-- 30.1 Keep a complete log (written or electronic), which will record, at a minimum, the following: - 30.1.1 daily operations of the Vessel; - 30.1.2 number and position of Nets set; - 30.1.3 number and Beach of Nets not set; - 30.1.4 all catch in the Nets; - 30.1.5 details of crew; - 30.1.6 any further information as required and specified by the Shark Meshing Supervisor. - 30.2 Report to the Shark Meshing Supervisor any Net that is not inspected in the required time frame: - 30.3 Notify by telephone within an hour and Report any Net required to be Set in the Schedule that is not Set for any reason to the Shark Meshing Supervisor, including but not restricted to, any Net that is lost, damaged or stolen; - 30.4 Notify by telephone within an hour and Report to the Shark Meshing Supervisor where a replacement Net is Set where there was no Net Set; - 30.5 Must, record the details of the lost Net that were provided to Surf Life Saving New South Wales in the log;

-- 30.6 Inform the Shark Meshing Supervisor within an hour of identifying that an animal has been caught in the Net.
-This should be done in an electronic form specified by the Shark Meshing Supervisor and include the details outlined in Attachment C; - 30.7 Photograph each animal captured or entrapped in the Nets (image should be of adequate quality to allow reasonable identification and assessment of decomposition (where this applies), and transmit the image electronically within an hour of capture to the Shark Meshing Supervisor; - 30.8 Record the details of any catch as specified in Attachment C using the technology specified in writing by the Shark Meshing Supervisor; - 30.9 Be responsible for any costs in implementing the technology relating to the recording the details of catches and the transmission of electronic information: - 30.10Permit the Shark Meshing Supervisor, the Shark Meshing Scientist and/or Observer to have access at any time to any records kept by You; - 30.11 Provide, on the last day of each four week period, to the Shark Meshing Supervisor, a summary report capturing the information in Attachment C and in a format to be agreed with the Shark Meshing Supervisor.
+- 30.1 Keep a complete log (written or electronic), which will record, at a minimum, the following: - 30.1.1 daily operations of the Vessel; - 30.1.2 number and position of Nets set; - 30.1.3 number and Beach of Nets not set; - 30.1.4 all catch in the Nets; - 30.1.5 details of crew; - 30.1.6 any further information as required and specified by the Senior Manager Shark Programs. - 30.2 Report to the Senior Manager Shark Programs any Net that is not inspected in the required time frame; - 30.3 Notify by telephone within an hour and Report any Net required to be Set in the Schedule that is not Set for any reason to the Senior Manager Shark Programs, including but not restricted to, any Net that is lost, damaged or stolen; - 30.4 Notify by telephone within an hour and Report to the Senior Manager Shark Programs where a replacement Net is Set where there was no Net Set; - 30.5 Inform the Senior Manager Shark Programs within an hour of identifying that an animal has been caught in the Net.
+This should be done in an electronic form specified by the Senior Manager Shark Programs and include the details outlined in the electronic data entry form; - 30.6 Photograph each animal captured or entrapped in the Nets (image should be of adequate quality to allow reasonable identification and assessment of decomposition where this applies), and transmit the image electronically within an hour of capture to the Senior Manager Shark Programs.
+A record of Net location, time, animal condition and tag ID (if applicable) should be transmitted with photograph; - 30.7 Record the details of any catch (as specified in the electronic data entry form) using the technology specified and supplied by the Senior Manager Shark Programs; - 30.8 Be responsible for any costs in implementing the technology relating to the recording the details of catches and the transmission of electronic information; - 30.9 Permit the Senior Manager Shark Programs and/or Observer to have access at any time to any records kept by You; - 30.10Provide monthly catch reports to the Senior Manager Shark Programs detailing all inspections undertaken and animals caught and/or tagged during the month in a format to be agreed with the Senior Manager Shark Programs.